Javid-Sadigli/Advanced-Authentication-Project/README.md

 Here you should put URI of your MongoDB database (For that, you should create a MongoDB cluster and take its URI).
 <br>

+After setting up your database, you need to configure SendGrid variables to activate the functionality of sending verification and password-reset emails.
 Find the following lines in the variables.js file :
 ```
 SendGrid : {
     api_key : 'YOUR_SENDGRID_API_KEY',